An Introduction The Tomb Of Ramesses III

 The Excavation

-The sarcophagus of Ramesses III was originally intended as the outer container for Seti II and the wooden trough of the innermost coffin of Ramesses III was discovered in the royal cache of KV35.
-However, the mummy of the king was found along with others in the cache DB320 at Deir el-Bahari in a massive mummy case of Queen Ahmes-Nefertari.
+The coffin of Ramesses III was initially intended as the outer container for Seti II, and the wooden trough of the innermost coffin of Ramesses III was discovered in the royal cache of KV35.
+However, the king's mummy was found along with others in the cache DB320 at Deir el-Bahari in a massive mummy case of Queen Ahmes-Nefertari.

 Entrance To The Tomb

 KV11 is currently open to the public.
-Tickets for visiting three tombs at the Valley of the Kings cost EGP 25 and can be bought at the gate.
-Photography inside the tombs is strictly prohibited and can lead to a heavy financial penalty.
+Tickets to visit three tombs at the Valley of the Kings cost EGP 25 and can be bought at the gate.
+Photography inside the tombs is strictly prohibited and can incur a heavy financial penalty.